StarRocks/starrocks/docs/unloading/Export.md

 ### Query plan splitting

 The number of query plans into which an export job is split varies depending on the number of tablets involved in the export job and on the maximum amount of data that can be processed per query plan.
 Export jobs are retried as query plans.
-If the amount of data processed by a query plan exceeds the maximum amount allowed, the query plan encounters errors such as RPC failures in brokers and jitters in remote storage.
+If the amount of data processed by a query plan exceeds the maximum amount allowed, the query plan encounters errors such as jitters in remote storage.
 As a result, the cost of retrying the query plan increases.
 The maximum amount of data that can be processed per query plan by each BE is specified by the `export_max_bytes_per_be_per_task` parameter, which defaults to 256 MB.
 In a query plan, each BE is allocated at least one tablet and can export a data amount that does not exceed the limit specified by the `export_max_bytes_per_be_per_task` parameter.

 The multiple query plans of an export job are concurrently executed.
 You can use the FE parameter `export_task_pool_size` to specify the maximum number of export tasks that are allowed to concurrently run by the thread pool.
 This parameter defaults to `5`.